kluctl/www-kluctl.io/content/en/docs/recipes/_index.md

 ---
-title: "Recipes"
+title: "Kluctl Recipes"
-linkTitle: "Recipes"
+linkTitle: "Kluctl Recipes"
-weight: 80
+weight: 30
-description: Recipes
+description: Kluctl Recipes
 ---

-This guide is for developers, devops engineers, SREs and everyone else who wants to use Kluctl to deploy their workloads to Kubernetes and are looking for specific recipe on how to achieve some common use cases and tasks.
+This is a collection of recipes, targeted at developers, devops engineers, SREs and everyone else who wants to use Kluctl to deploy their workloads to Kubernetes.

+These recipes try to describe how to implement common use cases tasks.

 {{% alert %}}
 Please make sure you've completed the [getting started guide]({{% ref "docs/kluctl/get-started" %}}) first.